PolymerElements/paper-toolbar/README.md

 `<paper-toolbar>` has `role="toolbar"` by default.
 Any elements with the class `title` will be used as the label of the toolbar via `aria-labelledby`.

+### Breaking change in 2.0

+* In Polymer 1.x, default content used to be distribuited automatically to the top toolbar.
+In v2, the you must set `slot="top"` on the default content to distribuite the content to the top toolbar.